 Please join us in honoring Jennifer J. Kasbohm and Katja E. Luxem for their contributions to Service and Outreach in the Geosciences.

-The awards, which consist of an honorarium and an official notice in the Departmental records and publications, are intended to recognize, and thereby stimulate, broader impacts—in the form of service (including but not limited to diversity), outreach and advocacy—beyond the traditional definitions of "research" and "teaching."
+The awards, which consist of an honorarium and an official notice in the Departmental records and publications, are intended to recognize, and thereby stimulate, broader impacts—in the form of service (including but not limited to diversity equity and inclusion), outreach and advocacy—beyond the traditional definitions of "research" and "teaching."
 (See here for the 2021 call for nominations.)

 Jennifer J. Kasbohm

 Jenn is an exceptional mentor for women in our department.
 As a student leader in Princeton Women in GeoSciences (PWiGS), dedicated to improving the experience of female scientists in the Geosciences Department, and spearheading Diversity, Equity & Inclusion (DEI) conversations with faculty and fellow graduate students, Jenn has enabled programming and the creation of new policies to better support all members of our Department.
 Jenn blends excellence in research with compassion, kindness and support for those around her—broader impacts that are critical for the scientific enterprise to diversify and improve.
 Jenn has been exceptionally generous with her time, insight and compassion.
 Jenn has a deep commitment to improving the scientific community.
 Her input and her insights were instrumental in making these conversations productive, and they began a culture of soliciting student input on issues of diversity, inclusivity, representation and equity.
 This award is but a small way of recognizing the work, the courage, and the care that she has dedicated towards helping our Department, and the broader scientific community, better ourselves.